vipulpopli7534/syst3m_d3s1gn/README.md

     - Its a phone book of an internet to have the mapping b/w the website domain to IP address as to remember the IPs of multiple website is not feasible.
     - User -> Browser -> ISP -> DNS Arch. -> ISP -> Browser -> Webserver with IPs
     - Resource Record: single row in DNS server to get the details is called RR.
     - DNS server maintains some caching to make the retreival fast.
-##### Working
+    - DNS names are processed right to left EX vipulpopli.com first it will resolve the .com and direct to the name server and then vipulpopli and so on.
+    - It ensured the AP from CAP as this arch. is read intensive as compare to write.
+    - If we need DNS to tell us which IP to reach a website or service, how will we know the DNS resolver’s IP address?
+(It seems like a chicken-and-egg problem!)

 #### Load Balancers:
 #### Databases: